 For Seniors: Protect Your Laptop from Damage

 A well-made laptop case is really a must when moving about with your laptop.
 It helps to protect the laptop if you drop it and protect it from things falling on it.
-Look for a laptop case with good padding and pockets for storing USB sticks, DVDs, a power cord, and possibly a fingerprint reader or laptop lock.
+Look for one with both good padding and pockets for storing USB sticks and cords and DVDs, a power cord, and possibly a fingerprint reader or lock.

 Your laptop screen is one of its biggest vulnerabilities.
 If it gets scratched or damaged in some way, short of attaching an external monitor (which doesn’t do you much good if you’re on a plane), your laptop is pretty much a goner.

-To protect your laptop's screen, buy a fairly low-cost screen protector, a thin sheet of plastic that you place across your monitor that can help prevent scratches and, as a bonus, keep your screen clean.
+You can buy a fairly low-cost screen protector, a thin sheet of plastic that you place across your monitor that can help prevent scratches and, as a bonus, keep your screen from picking up dust or smudges.